Samuel-2626/django-search/article.md

 ## Understanding full-text search

 __Full-text search__ allows us to perform even more complex search lookups, we can retrieve similar words.
-For example words like __child__ and __childern__ should be treated as similar words.
+For example words like __child__ and __children__ should be treated as similar words.
 We can also place more importance to a particular field in our database over others, we can as well rank our result by our relevant they are.

 They are useful when you start considering large blocks of text.